LapazPhp/QuickBrownFox/README.md

     });
 ```

-In adobe example, `type` column is filled with random value between 1 and 3 even if not specified by `with`.
+In above example, `type` column is filled with random value between 1 and 3 even if not specified by `with`.